cdisc-org/DataExchange-ODM-LinkML/docs/CodeList.md

     range: oidref
   StandardOID:
     name: StandardOID
+    description: Reference to a Standard element.
+    comments:
+    - Optional
     domain_of:
     - ItemGroupDef
     - CodeList
     range: oidref
   IsNonStandard:
     name: IsNonStandard
+    description: Used when the controlled terminology includes a set of EnumeratedItem or CodeListItem elements as defined by the sponsor.
+    comments:
+    - Conditional
     domain_of:
     - ItemGroupDef
     - ItemRef